13 Baked Dog Treats That Are Healthier Than Most Store-Bought Bags

 How To Make These:

-Preheat your oven to 350°F. Mix the flour, oats, peanut butter, eggs, and applesauce in a bowl until a stiff dough forms — add water a little at a time if it’s crumbling.
+Preheat the oven to 350°F. Mix the flour, oats, peanut butter, eggs, and applesauce together in a bowl.
+Mix until the dough is stiff enough to handle (add a little water at a time if it is crumbling).
 Roll the dough out to about 1/4 inch thick on a floured surface.
-Cut with a bone-shaped cookie cutter and place on a parchment-lined baking sheet.
+Use a bone-shaped cookie cutter to cut out the cookies.
+Place the cut-outs on a baking sheet lined with parchment paper.

-Bake for 22–25 minutes until the edges go golden.
-Pull them out and let them cool completely on a wire rack — this step matters because frosting on a warm biscuit just slides right off.
+Bake for 22-25 minutes, until the edges are golden.
+Pull them out of the oven and let them cool completely on a wire rack.
+You don’t want them cold, just not warm — otherwise, the frosting just slips right off.

-Divide your Greek yogurt into small bowls, then mix in one drop of food coloring per bowl.
-Spread each color over a set of cooled bones using a butter knife or small spatula.
-Let the frosting set in the fridge for 30 minutes before serving.
+Divide your greek yogurt into small bowls and add one drop of food coloring to each bowl.
+Spread the color of choice over a set of cooled bones with a butter knife or small spatula.
+Allow the frosting to set in the refrigerator for 30 minutes before serving.

-The yogurt frosting hardens just enough to hold its shape — that’s the feature — which means your dog gets a satisfying crunch, and your kitchen counter looks like a bakery while you’re prepping them.
+The yogurt frosting hardens enough so that it holds its shape, so that your dog can give it a satisfying crunch, and your kitchen counter will look like a bakery while you’re preparing them.

-One batch keeps in an airtight container in the fridge for up to 5 days, or freeze them for up to 3 months if you like to prep ahead.
-And chill the baking sheet before placing your cutouts — warm sheets spread the dough and you lose those clean bone edges.
+Store in an airtight container in the fridge for up to 5 days or freeze for up to 3 months.
+If freezing, chill the baking sheet before placing the cutouts on it.
+Warm sheets spread the dough and you lose the nice bone edges.

 📸 Photo credit: Instagram @thehoundvilleltd